 Now don't go worrying your little heads.
-We have not done any animal testing here in Bam's Kitchen, nor has Buddy (our 11 week Yorkie puppy) been tied up in a knot.
+We have not done any animal testing here, nor has Buddy (our 11 week Yorkie puppy) been tied up in a knot.

 Instead, we made some fun and delicious cheesy dogs twisted in a cozy pretzel blanket and topped them off black sesame seeds.
 We baked them to toasty perfection and then plunged them into zesty hot mustard dipping sauce.
 For the adults, we grilled sun dried tomato turkey sausages and bundled them in a soft pretzel, topped with a little Tuscan seasoning and enjoyed a warm pizza sauce for dipping.

 If you are looking for a fun idea to do with your kids on the dog days of summer, this is a very delicious way to put dinner on the table or even as a snack.
 My kids enjoy their food even more when they making it with their own two hands.
 The Twisted Dogs recipe does not technically have anything green in it, so this is a winner recipe with kids.